wfenske/IfdefRevolver/docs/journal-extension/data/qemu/index.md

 ## Raw Data

-The compressed raw data of this project exceeds 100MB, which could not be uploaded due to size restrictions.
-The data will be made available shortly, at the lates by the end of August 2019.
+The raw data is [available here.](https://github.com/wfenske/IfdefRevolver/releases/download/v1.9/qemu-data.tar.gz)

 - The file `joint_data.csv` contains all the data collected by IfdefRevolver.
 - The files `YYYY-MM-DD/all_functions.csv` contains static metrics of all the functions in the respective snapshot.